I certainly didn't set out to become an expert on how to heal a broken heart—however, life seemed to offer me the opportunity!

 Ready to go even deeper?
 Likely the roots of your emotional pain may have originated in childhood.
-Take a moment to connect with your inner girl child and ask her, “What are you feeling?
-What are you needing?”
+Take a moment to connect with your inner girl child and ask her,

 Self-reflective information processing means looking at your situation through the lens of a witness.
 Start by noting the memories and feelings coming up in relation to your current heartbreak.